Kevin Pillar Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The Athletics surrender the most home runs in baseball (97 total, 1.7 per game).
+- The Athletics give up the most home runs in baseball (98 total, 1.7 per game).

-- In his most recent time out on Friday, the left-hander threw five innings against the Seattle Mariners, giving up one earned run while surrendering three hits.
+- His most recent appearance came on Saturday against the Houston Astros, when the right-hander went five innings, surrendering four earned runs while giving up eight hits.

-- In 10 games this season, the 27-year-old has put up an ERA of 4.70, with 8.7 strikeouts per nine innings.
-Opponents are hitting .240 against him.
+- In nine games this season, the 29-year-old has put up an ERA of 8.45, with 9.3 strikeouts per nine innings.
+Opponents are batting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.